dofumo/Eri-Exam-Cheater/README.md

-A lightweight Chrome extension that lets you use Gemini AI directly on the page you're viewing, so you don't have to keep switching between tabs.
+A small Chrome extension I made to use Gemini directly on a webpage.

+It lets you send text from the current page to Gemini, including highlighted text and text captured from a selected area of the screen.

-### Features
+### What it does

+* **Gemini integration** — Ask Gemini questions without leaving the current tab.
-* **Quick AI prompts** — Get a short answer, clean code, or a multiple-choice answer with a quick explanation.
+* **Quick prompts** — Quickly get a short answer, code, or a multiple-choice answer.
-* **Highlight import** — Highlight text on a webpage and send it straight to Gemini without copying and pasting.
+* **Highlight text** — Select text on a page and send it directly to the extension.
-* **Screen snip & OCR** — Select an area of your screen to extract text from images or text you can't normally select.
+* **Screen capture + OCR** — Select part of the screen and extract the text from it.
-* **Use your own API key** — Add your Gemini API key and choose the model you want to use.
-The key is stored locally in your browser.
+* **Custom API key** — Use your own Gemini API key and choose the model you want.
-* **Easy copying** — Quickly copy both your question and the AI's response with one click.
+* **Copy buttons** — Easily copy the prompt or response.

-* **Simple UI** — Lightweight interface with a loading indicator while Gemini is generating a response.
+### Installation

+You don't need to know how to code to install it.

+1. Download this repository from GitHub:
+   **Code → Download ZIP**

+2. Extract the downloaded `.zip` file somewhere on your computer.

+3. Open Chrome and go to:
+   `chrome://extensions/`

+4. Turn on **Developer mode** using the switch in the top-right corner.

+5. Click **Load unpacked**.

+6. Select the folder you extracted in step 2.

+   **Important:** Select the folder that contains files such as `manifest.json`, not the `.zip` file itself.

+7. The extension should now appear in your Chrome extensions list.

+8. Click the puzzle-piece icon 🧩 in Chrome and pin the extension so you can access it easily.

+### Setup

+After installing the extension, you'll need your own Gemini API key.

+Open the extension, enter your API key, choose the Gemini model you want to use, and save the settings.

+That's it.

+Just a small personal project I made while experimenting with Chrome extensions and the Gemini API.